 Memorable Manitobans: James Morrow (1856-1949)

 Born at Mille Isles, Quebec on 8 July 1856, son of Irish immigrants William Morrow and Nancy Booth, he was educated at the local Common School.
 He came to Manitoba in April 1879 and settled on a farm in the southwestern part of the province, near La Riviere.
 He served as Councillor and Reeve of the Rural Municipality of Louise for ten years.
-He was elected (by acclamation) to the Manitoba Legislature at a bye-election on 31 October 1911, to fill a vacancy caused by the resignation of Robert Rogers.
+He was acclaimed to the Manitoba Legislature at a by-election on 31 October 1911, to fill a vacancy caused by the resignation of Robert Rogers.
 He was re-elected in 1914.

 On 18 April 1883, he married Mary Ann McDougall (1859-?), daughter of William McDougall, of Hensall, Ontario.
 They had eight children: Jessie May Morrow (1884-?), Nancy Morrow (1885-?), William John Morrow (1887-?), Susan Jane Morrow (1889-?), James Alexander Morrow (1892-?), Mabel Morrow, Clark Wallace Morrow (1897-?), and David Clarence Morrow (1900-?).
 He was a member of the Presbyterian Church.